troywilsonsportsscience/troywilsonsportsscience.github.io/_pages/case_studies.md

 ---

-### Individual Track Athlete Assessment (Decision Example)
+### Individual Track Athlete Assessment

 **Context**
-An individual track and field athlete during a focused training phase.
+An individual track and field athlete during a focused training phase following the 2024/25 indoor season.

 **Problem**
 Performance testing produced mixed results, making it unclear which physical qualities should be prioritized in training.